LimeChain/Fruzhin/README.md

 Note: This step will be automated in the future
 ```

-Mac users can skip this step.
+Apple silicon users can skip this step.
 For now, you will have to manually grab the compiled `wasmer-java` dynamic library
 file from the subfolder under `./wasmer-setup` corresponding to your architecture type.
 Copy the file to the Java `Extensions` folder: